Jacqueline Ceballos: Activism

 In 1967, Ceballos moved back to New York City with her four children where she attended her first National Organization for Women (NOW) meeting.
 She served on the boards of NOW at the national and local levels from 1967–1973 and formed a public relations committee and speakers bureau.
 She co-founded the New Feminist Theater.

 In 1971, Ceballos served as president of New York NOW.
 She appeared in the April 30, 1971 town hall debate entitled, A Dialogue on Women's Liberation with Norman Mailer, Germaine Greer, Diana Trilling, Jacqueline Ceballos, Jill Johnston.
 The debate was recorded and released as D. A. Pennebaker's 1979 documentary film Town Bloody Hall.
 During the debate, Ceballos made a case that women had the right and duty "to have a voice in changing the world that is changing them."
 Angry about the image of women in media, Ceballos described the advertiser's portrayal as "She gets an orgasm when she gets the shiny floor!"

 Ceballos became NOW's Eastern Regional Director in 1971 and served as its representative at the 1972 Democratic National Convention.
 She co-founded the Women's Forum in 1974 and served as the organization's first executive director.
 She later worked as a representative at the United Nations International Women's Conference.
 Along with dozens of other prominent feminists, Ceballos helped found the National Women's Political Caucus.
 In 1972, she joined the Ms. campaign, “We Have Had Abortions” which called for an end to "archaic laws" limiting reproductive freedom, they encouraged women to share their stories and take action.

-In 1970, she helped Betty Friedan organize the Women's Strike for Equality.
+In 1970, Ceballos helped Betty Friedan organize the Women's Strike for Equality.
 She assisted Friedan in organizing demonstrations speaking out against the all-male staff at The New York Times.

 Ceballos became an associate of the Women's Institute for Freedom of the Press (WIFP) in 1977.
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 In 2014, Ceballos was featured in the film She's Beautiful When She's Angry.